LakshmiPandey/MNIST-Classification/README.md

 # MNIST-Classification
-Classification and recognition on MNIST database of handwritten digits
+Classification and recognition on MNIST database of handwritten digits using simple machine learning technique on original Yann Lecun dataset.